-The African American Diaspora Studies major offers students a wide liberal arts background and a core of courses that explore the history, culture, and experiences of people of African descent dispersed throughout the world.
-Students follow a curriculum designed to provide an interdisciplinary understanding of the African diaspora and its impacts.
+The African American and Diaspora Studies major offers students a comprehensive understanding of the African America Diasporic experience in a global world through an interdisciplinary approach.
+This approach allows students to explore history, culture, and experiences of people of African descent dispersed throughout the world.

-Majors concentrate in one of two areas: Africa and the Americas or Literature and Culture.
-Those focused on Africa and the Americas examine topics like colonialism, slavery, emancipation, and civil rights across continents.
-Students interested in Literature and Culture analyze African American creative expression through art, music, literature, and more.
+The major explores diverse perspectives focused on Africa and the Americas and Literature and Culture.
+Africa and the Americas examine topics like colonialism, slavery, emancipation, and civil rights across continents, while Literature and Culture analyze African American creative expression through art, music, literature, and more.

 Students have opportunities to complete research projects, engage with local communities, and participate in study abroad programs to expand their knowledge.
 The program aims to foster critical thinking skills for interpreting primary sources and evaluating complex problems related to the diaspora experience.